autumn-mck/site-astro/src/content/blog/blog/2024/small-projects-for-fun/index.md

 (And then wondering why it wasn't working for a few minutes before realising I'd forgotten about DNS)

-The final thing I wanted to do was to make it so I could easily add this to any page on my website, ideally without having to copy and paste a bunch of js and css around.
-I decided to use a web component for this - I'd used them a little before and even though I feel like their implementation could be quite a bit better, I still really love the idea of them.
+The final thing I wanted to do was to make it so I could easily add this to any page on my website, ideally without having to copy and paste a bunch of JS and CSS around, or having to worry about how to keep the display on my website when I decide to change my website's tech stack in a few years.
+I landed on using a web component for this - I'd used them a little before and even though I feel like their implementation could be quite a bit better, I still really love the idea of them.
 This means all I need to do to add it to any page is:

 ```html